jasper-diongco/php-validation/README.md

 # Tutorial

-- the validate method of Validation class will return an array if there is an error
+- the validate method will return an array if there is an error
 - if there is no error, the return would be empty array

 ```php